Lidos and lilos

 An upbeat nightlife

 Funchal might be an old city, but it’s also a modern capital, with stylish tapas restaurants and café bars.
-Head down to the marina and you’ll find cocktails and modern Portuguese dishes on the menu.
+Head down to the marina or Old Town and you’ll find cocktails and modern Portuguese dishes on the menu.
 And there are discos and clubs downtown, where DJs keep the crowd going until the early hours.